PayPal Bingo Sites

-- Withdrawals to PayPal are instant once approved by the bingo site whereas with cards or bank transfer it can take several days.
+- Withdrawals to PayPal are normally instant once approved by the bingo site, whereas with cards or bank transfer it can take several days.

 - As PayPal is so widely accepted you can use funds that have been withdrawn to Paypal for purchases elsewhere with no need to go via your bank account.

 - There’s an app making it safe and easy to deposit at a PayPal bingo sites while out and about.

 - In order to be able to add PayPal as a payment method you need to ensure you register at the bingo site with the same email address as is on your PayPal account.

 - Although PayPal is well known for offering buyer protection (e.g. for eBay purchases that are not received or not as described), be aware this does not extend to online gambling.

 - Bingo and slot sites often exclude deposits made with some types of e-wallet from bonus offers and/or impose fees or extra restrictions.
 Usually this only applies to Skrill and Neteller but occasionally PayPal is included.

 - UK players are not allowed to use a credit card to deposit at bingo sites (or for any other form of gambling) and this includes using a credit card to deposit via PayPal.
 A few operators have stopped taking Paypal at all because of this but most are continuing with it as PayPal have put a process in place to ensure credit cards are disabled as a funding method for anything flagged as a gambling transaction.